-Adult Education and Family Literacy Act (AEFLA) program, authorized under WIOA title II is provided in person through Mohave Community College (service area Mohave County) and Arizona Western College (service area La Paz County).
+Adult Education and Family Literacy Act (AEFLA) program, authorized under WIOA title II is provided virtually through Yavapai Community College and in person at Mohave Community College and Arizona Western College.

 Vocational Rehabilitation Services Administration

 The Rehabilitation Services Administration (RSA) is committed to provide quality services to members of the local community.
 RSA will provide a staff member once a week at the Kingman Comprehensive Center, as schedules allow, who will be available to meet with potential clients for the Vocational Rehabilitation program.
 This staff member is designated to take client referrals, provide on-site orientations, and provide other services as needed.